The 10 Best Pre-Med Schools in the US

 Stanford is a great school for students looking to start pre-med.
 While they lack a set pre-med program, they offer guidance through pre-health academic advising to better prepare students and alums planning for medical school.

-The early action deadline for Stanford is November 1st, with the release by mid-December.
-The regular decision deadline is January 5th, with the release in early April.
+The early action deadline for Stanford is November 1st and decisions are released by mid-December.
+The regular decision deadline is January 5th, with decisions released in early April.

 The University of Pennsylvania